LIVVkit/LIVVkit/docs/design.rst

     link in directories containing data for custom extensions.

-See :ref:`modindex` for a detailed list of LIVVkit's components.
+See :doc:`api` and/or :ref:`modindex` for a detailed list and description of LIVVkit's components.